smdogroup/amigo/README.md

 ## Cart pole system example

 The system dynamics are encoded within a `CartComponent` class that inherits from `amigo.Component`.
-In the constructor, you must specify what `constants`, `inputs`, `outputs` and `data` (not illustrated in this example) the component requires.
+In the constructor, you must specify what `constants`, `inputs`, `constraints` and `data` (not illustrated in this example) the component requires.

 The only class member function that is used by Amigo is the `compute` function.
-The `inputs`, `outputs`, `constants` and `data` must be extracted from the dictionary-like member objects in the compute function.
+The `inputs`, `constraints`, `constants` and `data` must be extracted from the dictionary-like member objects in the compute function.
 These are not numerical objects, but instead encode the mathematical operations that are reinterpreted to generate c++ code.

 In some applications it can be simpler to create multiple versions of the compute function.
 In this case, you can set `amigo.Component.set_compute_args()`. which takes a list of dictionaries of keyword arguments, which will provide the compute function the provided keyword arguments.